 However, this right to “block” the DVRO does not last forever and the judge will be mindful of the petitioner’s right for a DVRO, or at least a hearing for such.
 In response to such conflicting rights, in People v.
 Coleman (1975) 13 Cal.
 3d 867, 884-885, where Coleman faced a criminal case with a probation violation at issue and a parallel civil DVRO, the judge ruled that testimony in one proceeding could not be used against the probationer (Coleman) in another proceeding except in certain circumstances, thus allowing him to testify in one hearing without fear his testimony would be harmful in a subsequent proceeding.
 Coleman, supra, at 889.

-Most judge, however, are not willing to allow such an arrangement and prefer instead to simply continue the hearing date for the DVRO while the criminal matter proceeds.
+Most judges, however, are not willing to allow such an arrangement and prefer instead to simply continue the hearing date for the DVRO while the criminal matter proceeds.
 Pacers, Inc. v.
 Superior Court (1984) 162 Cal.
 App.
 3d 686, 690 (staying civil discovery until disposition of the criminal matter) and Avant!
 Corp. v Superior Court (2000) 79 Cal.
 App.
 4th 876, 882.

 This can result in significant problems for the victim pursuing a DVRO, as such delays can affect very consequential rights.
-After all, in DVRO hearings, the judge can make child custody and visitation orders under Family Code § 6323, separate (financial) support orders under Family Code § 6341, residence exclusion order under Family Code § 6321, order the batterer to attend batterer’s program classes under Family Code § 6343 and award attorney fees and costs to one part under Family Code § 6344.
+After all, in DVRO hearings, the judge can make child custody and visitation orders under Family Code § 6323, separate (financial) support orders under Family Code § 6341, residence exclusion orders under Family Code § 6321, order the batterer to attend batterer’s program classes under Family Code § 6343 and award attorney fees and costs to one party under Family Code § 6344.

 These delayed consequences can invite mischief in both the criminal case to delay the matter, such as switching attorneys to request additional time to prepare, filing motions that may have little to no merit to delay proceedings and requesting more time to conduct more discovery in the criminal case.
 Similarly, in the civil proceeding, one party can annoy another party by giving ex parte notice of hearings, but then not appearing.